California Street Cable Railroad: History

+Some surplus cable cars were sold to Knott's Berry Farm which operated them at its Southern California amusement park from 1955 to 1978.
+At the end of this period, some were sold back and one (#43) is preserved at the Southern California Railway Museum.

 California type streetcar

-California's mild climate encouraged an innovative streetcar design first used on the California Street Cable Railroad in 1891.
+California's mild climate encouraged an innovative streetcar design first used on the California Street Cable Railroad in 1890.
 The cars feature an enclosed center section with open seating on each end of the car.
 These California type streetcars were subsequently adopted by many California electric railways, including Pacific Electric, Los Angeles Railway and San Francisco, Napa and Calistoga Railway.